scraggo/songshell/README.md

 \* If a date isn't specified, the current day is used.

 Each file contains a little bit of boilerplate to help you organize your songwriting process.
+See [./utils/templates.js](utils/templates.js).

 ### Prerequisites